-^{9.} These anti-discrimination policies or shifts would reduce gender bias in the labor market..
+9. These anti-discrimination policies or shifts would reduce gender bias in the labor market..
 They could take the form of either legal constraints (e.g. mandatory parity in hiring) or incentives (e.g. awareness campaigns on the economic cost of gender bias, or an obligation to publish the distribution of wages in companies by gender and type of activity.
 The direct result are to increase the family's income.
 This increase is reflected not only in an increase in household spending but also in higher private savings and investment, which has a positive effect on growth and tax revenues.
 Higher tax revenues contribute to higher public spending on education, which helps to promote human capital accumulation during childhood and (through the persistence effect) into adulthood.
 This effect (which operates in the same way for men and women) also contributes to promoting growth.
 The total effect is to accelerate the economic growth rate..
-10. The variables of the model used to simulate the impact of antidiscrimination policies in the labor market are: women's time allocation; men's time allocation; family decision variables, including fertility rate, share of total family income spent on each child, savings rate, ratio of men's and women's time spent in paid employment, gender bias in the workplace, and women's intra-family bargaining power; and finally, the
+10. The variables of the model used to simulate the impact of antidiscrimination policies in the labor market are: women's time allocation; men's time allocation; family decision variables including fartility rate annual growth rate of market production.